 - A brief history of the NZ health system

 - Rhetoric meets reality – health policy making

 Style of course

 Small group Online – teaching and discussions in a group of up to 30 people via Zoom meeting.

 This workshop is intended primarily for people who have little or no knowledge of the New Zealand health system.
 Those who might be interested in learning more about the health system include those newly arrived in New Zealand, those who need to know about the health system for their work, and those who are simply curious about this complex and ever changing sector and the types of big picture forces that shape frontline work and professional and public experiences of the health system.

-- Johanna Reidy has worked in a number of roles in the New Zealand health system.
-She recently completed a PhD in public health looking at governance at the interface between primary care and public health systems.
+- Johanna Reidy Department of Public Health, University of Otago, Wellington.
+Johanna has worked in a number of roles in the New Zealand health system and overseas.
+She is a lecturer in the Department of Public health and teaches in the DPH programme.